-Going to a laundromat or a public laundry room in your apartment complex or dorm is no one's favorite activity.
-However, there are ways to make the laundry trips quicker, easier, and even less costly.
-Learn the top six tips to save you time, money, and get the best results for your laundry efforts.
+Going to a laundromat or a public laundry room in an apartment complex or dorm is one of those essential, but often inconvenient, tasks most people face at some time in their lives.
+However, there are ways to make laundry trips quicker, safer, easier, and even less costly.
+Learn these top laundromat tips to get the best results.

-If you sort your laundry at home, you'll save time and have more work space than at the laundromat.
-You'll arrive at the laundromat feeling more organized and can immediately grab machines and get the loads underway.
+If you sort your laundry at home, you'll save time and have more workspace than at the laundromat.
+You'll arrive at the laundromat feeling more organized and you'll be able to immediately grab machines and get the loads underway.

 Use pillowcases or different colored laundry bags for the sorted white and dark clothes for each load.

 Another way to save time; have plenty of the correct change.
 Change machines are often broken and your fellow users may not have the change to share.
 Prepare before you go!

 02 of 08

 You may already have chosen a favorite detergent but it's probably in a package that's too bulky or heavy to bring to the laundromat.
 The single-use detergent packs sold at laundromats will probably cost significantly more than what you pay per load for products brought from home so take your detergent and other products with you.